Regina

 Research

-Regina Marchi's research focuses on the intersections of media, culture, and politics.
-She is particularly interested in how traditionally disenfranchised communities, be they economically, linguistically, racially, ethnically, or politically marginalized, have been portrayed in the mainstream media over the decades and how these groups have utilized media to advocate for civil rights and fuller democratic participation.
+Professor Marchi's research focuses on the intersections of media, culture, and politics.
+She is particularly interested in how traditionally disenfranchised communities, be they economically, linguistically, racially, ethnically or politically marginalized, have been portrayed in the mainstream media over time and how these populations have utilized diverse media to advocate for civil rights and fuller democratic participation.
 She has also written on community radio and social media.

 - Power & Inequality in Technology and Media Working Group